Think of the fashion world as the film Zoolander. Now think of widespread production practices as Ben Stiller’s character, Derek Zoolander.

-Knowledge Cotton Apparel endeavors to produce as much of its collections using organic cotton and recycled PET as possible, and their clean, understated aesthetic makes them a perfect option for anyone looking for some new wardrobe staples.
+Knowledge Cotton Apparel endeavors to produce as much of its collections using organic cotton and recycled PET as possible, and its clean, understated aesthetic makes it a perfect option for anyone looking for some new wardrobe staples.

 Founded in 2005 by Ali Hewson, EDUN is a New York-based women’s fashion label rooted in promoting production and trade across the African continent.

 Through a multi-pronged approach to ethical clothing, the label works closely with manufacturers, artists, and local communities to strengthen trade and create lasting business ties with African creators in the fashion world.

 In recent years, EDUN has received investment from LVMH, so hopefully the approach will pick up across the wider high-fashion world.

 Already firmly established in the Scandinavian fashion scene for its clean and understated menswear and womenswear designs, Swedish brand Filippa K is now making commendable progress as a sustainable clothing brand through a number of groundbreaking initiatives.

 First up, its Front Runners collection offers a range of pieces that are heavily scrutinized from material sourcing and production to destruction and disposal to create truly sustainable fashion pieces, exploring recycled wool garments blended with durable recycled polyester constructed without the use of any dyes.

 Even more interesting is its Lease initiative, a service which allows customers at a number of Filippa K’s Scandinavian and European flagships to rent a garment for 4 days at 20% of retail price with all cleaning costs included.